 If you’re looking for a summary of everything I’ve published in 2019, look no further!
 Thank you for reading, and for your consideration if you’re looking for work to nominate for awards.
 You have my eternal gratitude.

 ‘The Shadow We Cast Through Time’ in Nisi Shawl’s New Suns: Original Speculative Fiction by People of Color (Solaris): A tale of exoplanetary demons and folklore, mortality and love in the time of collapsing stargates.
+Members of the SFWA can read the story for nominating purposes on the SFWA Forum.

 ‘The Patron Saint of Night Puppers’ in Mahvesh Murad and Jared Shurin’s The Outcast Hours (Solaris): A dog hotel night shift attendant in Vancouver takes care of her canine flock on Halloween weekend, with a possible dogsnatcher prowling the streets of the city.
 An autumnal tale about regret and loneliness, and the bonds we make with animals human and not to keep reality’s sharp teeth at bay.